 Looking for a fun, inexpensive way to keep cool this summer?
 Why not get out on one of the Brazos River

-Authority’s lakes: Possum Kingdom, Granbury and Limestone.
+Authority’s reservoirs: Possum Kingdom, Granbury and Limestone.
 But before you put your watercraft in the water,

 here are answers to a few frequently asked questions that will help keep your visit safe and fun.

 What is considered excessive speed?

 While no speed limit is set per se, you may